luke-titley/git-poly/README.md

 the repos you are working on, using a regular expression that is matched against the branch the repo is currently tracking.

-### Differences
-#### git slave
-- It's written in perl.
-- It's doesn't do as many operations in parallel.
-- It doesn't have the goal of presenting multiple repose as one repo.

-#### google repo
-- It's written in python.
-- It's doesn't do as many operations in parallel.
-- It doesn't have the goal of presenting multiple repose as one repo.

-#### git submodule
-- It doesn't have the goal of presenting multiple repose as one repo.

-#### git subtree
-- It's a good alternative.

 # Cloning

 git poly doesn't use a config file.
 It just searches for folders containing